b3i-gh/time-tracker/README.md

 - represent non-working day (eg. saturdays and sundays) in a different color

+## v1.3.0

+- represent partially completed day with different colors (eg. >25% of the expected time, >50%, >75%);
+- fix a bug with data saving

-## possible further feature
+## possible further features

 - configurable categories (with custom thresholds), the GUI should be build dynamically and all of the reference to the labels should be dynamic too;
-- time triking over multiple days (overnight work)
+- time triking over multiple days (overnight work);
-- represent partially completed day with different colors (eg. >25% of the expected time, >50%, >75%)
 - excel export;